Updated: 7 days ago

 In the following chart you can see that by using the 5 E’s you are benefited with also fostering creative problem solving and Dewey’s reflective thinking.
 This will be better outlined in the books I’m in the process of writing: The Creative Teacher Handbook & The Creative School Handbook.

-To learn more about STEAM books packed with lesson plans, you’re most welcome to visit my Amazon Author page.
+To learn more about Creative Children Like the Animals of the World, my STEAM book packed with lesson ideas, you’re most welcome to visit The Home page of Raising Creative Thinkers.

 With wishes for a wonderful holiday time,